ovh/docs/pages/web/hosting/cms_manual_installation_wordpress/guide.en-gb.md

 - Get [the information you need to log in to your Web Hosting plan’s FTP space](https://docs.ovh.com/gb/en/hosting/log-in-to-storage-ftp-web-hosting/#step-1-retrieve-your-login-information).
 - Retrieve access to your Web Hosting plan’s database if it already exists, or create one using our [documentation](https://docs.ovh.com/gb/en/hosting/creating-database/).

-#### 1.3 - Install the free FTP client "Filezilla"
+#### 1.3 - Install the free FTP client "FileZilla"

-You can find the free download link and a tutorial on how to use it in our documentation on [using Filezilla with your OVHcloud hosting plan](https://docs.ovh.com/gb/en/hosting/web_hosting_filezilla_user_guide/).
+You can find the free download link and a tutorial on how to use it in our documentation on [using FileZilla with your OVHcloud hosting plan](https://docs.ovh.com/gb/en/hosting/web_hosting_filezilla_user_guide/).

 #### 1.4 - Prepare a database <a name="step1-4"></a>